 - Treatment Options for Narcotics Abuse

 Opiates come from naturally produced opium in a medicinal poppy plant.
-Opioids, on the other hand, describe synthetic and semisynthetic drugs derived from chemical compounds in a laboratory.
+Opioids, on the other hand, are synthetic and semisynthetic drugs derived from chemical compounds in laboratories.

 Opioids can take many forms.
-Qualified health professionals may legally prescribe pain relievers, such as oxycodone (OxyContin®), hydrocodone (Vicodin®), codeine, morphine, etc. Opioids may also include synthetic and illicit drugs, such as heroin and fentanyl, respectively.
-According to the National Institute on Drug Abuse, the powerful synthetic opioid known as fentanyl is 80 times more potent than morphine.3 Since 2013, fentanyl has been a catalyst for the steep rise in opioid overdoses.
+Qualified health professionals may legally prescribe pain relievers, such as oxycodone (OxyContin®), hydrocodone (Vicodin®), codeine, and morphine.
+Opioids may also include synthetic and illicit drugs, such as heroin and fentanyl.
+According to the National Institute on Drug Abuse, fentanyl is 80 times more potent than morphine.3 Since 2013, fentanyl has been a catalyst for the steep rise in opioid overdoses.

-Below is a brief list of narcotics, which have contributed to the opioid overdose epidemic:
+Below is a brief list of narcotics that have contributed to the opioid overdose epidemic:

 - Hydrocodone